x41v3r/notebook/Basic Knowledge/Data Structures and Algorithms.md

 ## 2 Linear List

-### 2.1 Definition and Basic Structure of Linear Tables
+### 2.1 Definition and Basic Structure of Linear List

 > Definition
 > &emsp;&emsp;A linear list is a finite sequence of $n(n\geq0)$ data elements with the same data type, where $n$ is the list length.
 When $n=0$, the linear list is an empty list.